YangChuan80/WillowbendDICOM/README.md

 ```

 ## Instructions
-- Click **Browse** button to choose the DICOM file.
+- Click **Browse** button to choose the DICOM file(s).
 - Load this chosen file.
 Don't forget to press **Load** button.
 When file successfully loaded, a information dialog will pop up to notice you.
 - Click **Convert** button on the right to convert the currently loaded DICOM file to AVI file.
 During this session, you will be asked to specify the location you're going to output to.
-Next you are required to select the VIDEO COMPRESSION options, which the **"Full Frames (Uncompressed)"** is recommended.
 Click **OK**.
 You'll wait for about a second, and your AVI file is ready!
 Congratulations!
 - Optionally, you can customize the value of the **Clip Limit** if you're not satisfied with your converted AVI file with the default value of 3.0.
 The higher value means the more contrast effect in the video file you'll get.

 ## License